jacques-dup/karchives/docs/religion/deities/elmara.md

 # Elmara
 ## The goddess of Diplomacy, Royalty and Nobility {: .subtitle }

+!!! info "Details"
-* **Type:** Major Deity (Lesser Deity)
+    **Type:** Major Deity

-* **Alignment:** Lawful Good
+    **Alignment:** Lawful Good

-* **Domains:** Order, Protection, Unity
+    **Domains:** Order, Protection, Unity

-* **Symbol:** A gold cast crown encircled in runes.
+    **Symbol:** A gold cast crown encircled in runes.

-* **Followers:** Knights, Nobility, Diplomats and all who believe in the honour of keeping to a unified morality.
+    **Followers:** Knights, Nobility, Diplomats and all who believe in the honour of keeping to a unified morality.

-* **Manifestation:** Elmara's form is that of an elegant Lady of Court.
+Elmara's form is that of an elegant Lady of Court.
 Her gown shimmers with a thousand colours, her skin glowing, alabaster, smooth and decorated.
 Lace and feathers coupled with gems and pearls wrap her body, subtly twinkling in a graceful chime as she walks.
 Her eyes are covered in an emerald mask, emphasizing her striking, ice-blue eyes and her heir is tightly woven into an elegant braid, turned up to reveal her slender neck.
 When she speaks, her words flow like water over cobbles and all who hear are in awe of her beautiful wisdom.

 ## Associated Religious Organizations